2009 Cincinnati Bengals season: Week 11: at Oakland Raiders

 Coming off their road win over the Steelers, the Bengals flew to Oakland–Alameda County Coliseum for a Week 11 duel with the Oakland Raiders.
-In the first quarter, the Bengals have the early lead as QB Carson Palmer scrambled 1 yard to the end zone for a touchdown.
+In the first quarter, the Bengals had the lead as QB Carson Palmer scrambled 1 yard to the end zone for a touchdown.
 In the second quarter Palmer again made a 1-yard touchdown run.
-The Oakland would reply with QB Bruce Gradkowski making a 10-yard touchdown pass to TE Zach Miller, and kicker Sebastian Janikowski hitting a 52-yard field goal in the third quarter.
-To rap up the third quarter kicker Shayne Graham made a 25-yard field goal for the Bengals.
-In the fourth quarter Oakland rallied as Gradkowski hooked up with WR Louis Murphy on 29-yard touchdown pass to tie the game and eventually the Raiders pulled out the win as Sebastian Janikowski hit the game winning 33-yard field goal with 12 seconds left to give Cincinnati a loss.
+Oakland replied with QB Bruce Gradkowski making a 10-yard touchdown pass to TE Zach Miller.
+Next, Oakland kicker Sebastian Janikowski made a 52-yard field goal in the third quarter.
+To wrap up the third quarter kicker Shayne Graham made a 25-yard field goal for the Bengals.
+In the fourth quarter Oakland rallied as Gradkowski hooked up with WR Louis Murphy on 29-yard touchdown pass to tie the game.
+Janikowski hit the game winning 33-yard field goal with 12 seconds left to give Cincinnati a loss.

 With the loss, Cincinnati fell to 7–3.